 This was one of the cheapest mass-produced cars in the USA, altho it lacks power with around 70 HP it makes it up with being cheap as dirt.
 These come with manual transmissions altho it might become harder to find a diesel-powered one.

 International Harvest Scout 2

-I am recommending the IHS 2 as the original one has a collector value and it will be more expensive the more time passes.
-The original one is one of the most popular mass-produced SUVs, manual transmission, 4wd and extremely reliable, I highly recommend it as a bug-out vehicle in any SHTF scenario.
+I am recommending the IHS 2 as the original one has a collector value and it will be more expensive the more time passes by.
+The original one is one of the most popular mass-produced SUV’s, manual transmission, 4wd, and extremely reliable, I highly recommend it as a bug-out vehicle for any SHTF scenario.

 This was created as a family SUV, comes with a powerful V8 engine and manual shift.
 It also has great off-road capabilities and spare parts are quite easy to find.
 One of the downsides of the Ford Bronco is that you will find it difficult to get one with a diesel engine which is in reasonable shape.